Found in 24 Records:

 Delphine Tufts was the wife of Freeling Tufts.
 This collection consists of diaries she used in 1899 and 1906, including recordkeeping as executrix of her husband's estate after his death in 1905, and a memorandum book that she barely used.

-Skinner's diary begins with his departure from Herman, Minnesota, in the company of about three hundred emigrants.
+H.A.
+(Hugh Alexander) Skinner's diary begins with his departure from Hermann, Missouri, in the company of about 300 emigrants going from Missouri to California.
 His narrative is thorough and descriptive as he travels by boat and wagon train.
-Two partial transcripts are maintained in the accession files.
-The transcribers are unknown and their transcriptions are not authoritative.
+Note: To read the last 12 pages of the diary, reverse and invert.

 This collection contains the diary of Della Knowles as a teenager in 1892 and reveals the social life and customs of the times.
 The addition includes the Knowles family genealogy and photographs on a compact disc.